AaltoSciComp/scicomp-docs/training/scip/intro-linux-aalto-computing.rst

 **Software installation:**

-* It could be useful to install a SSH client, but we have a backup plan if you don't.
-TODO: add links.
+* It could be useful to install a SSH client, but we have a backup plan if you don't. `Here some options for installing BASH on your computer <https://coderefinery.github.io/installation/bash/>`__.

 * `Zoom <https://coderefinery.github.io/installation/zoom/>`__ (if
   attending via Zoom)